How to Keep Your Personal Data Private on Social Media

 The data that you share on social media, whether publicly or through authorized contacts only, can be used by different entities for their own purposes.
 For example, an advertiser could aggregate your publicly available information, along with your browsing history, to perform targeted advertising.
 If you’ve seen a lot of sponsored ads on your Newsfeed related to the items you searched or purchased on Marketplace, then that’s part of their behavioral advertising campaigns.

-Third-party applications, such as games, quizzes, polls, and other apps, that you grant access to your profile might be getting more information than you realize.
+Third-party applications, such as games, quizzes, polls, and other apps like Omegle and Tik Tok, that you grant access to your profile might be getting more information than you realize.
 This is actually how the British political consulting firm, Cambridge Analytica, got access to millions of Facebook profiles and influenced public opinion.

 Government agencies and law enforcement officers can also monitor your social media networks for valuable information regarding an investigation.
 Social media has become a vital part of law enforcement investigation because of the abundance of information that can be gleaned from the user’s account.
 Authorities can also work with the social media platform to get detailed information that is not available to the public.